algosup/2024-2025-project-1-fpga-team-3/TechnicalSpecification/Technical_Specification.md

   - Setting the game state machine to "start" the game, waiting for the player to press the "PLAY" button.

 - **Game Initialization Steps:**
-  - **Resetting Scores:**
+  - **Resetting Level:**
-    At the beginning of the game, the player's score will start at zero.
-The score will only increase as the player successfully moves the frog to the other side of the screen.
-In the initialization state, you set this register to 0:
+    At the beginning of the game, the player's level will start at 1.
+The level will only increase as the player succeed in crossing the road and reaching the opposite pedestrian crossing.
+In the initialization state, you set the segments to 01:
   - **Positioning the Frog:**
     The frog will be placed at the starting position (bottom center of the screen) every time the game starts or resets.
   - **Initializing Obstacles (Cars):**